pymor/pymor/docs/source/getting_started.rst

 >>> print(np.max(np.abs(gram_matrix - np.eye(32))))
 4.93285967629e-14

 Looks good!
-Next we solve the reduced model for the same parameter as above.
+We can now solve the reduced model for the same parameter as above.
-The result is a vector of coefficients w.r.t. the reduced basis.
-To form the linear combination, we use the reconstructor:
+The result is a vector of coefficients w.r.t. the reduced basis, which is currently stored in ``rb``.
+To form the linear combination, we use the
+reconstructor:

 >>> u = rd.solve([1.0, 0.1, 0.3, 0.1, 0.2, 1.0])
 >>> print(u)